Wire report

 What happened

-According to The Verge’s source item, Kickstarter just killed its new mature content rules, Last week, we noted Kickstarter’s new content guidelines, which had some pretty weird new additions, including a prohibition on “sexual wellness products that are not designed for insertion or penetration and are not marketed primarily for sexual gratification.”
+According to The Verge’s linked report, Kickstarter just killed its new mature content rules, Last week, we noted Kickstarter’s new content guidelines, which had some pretty weird new additions, including a prohibition on “sexual wellness products that are not designed for insertion or penetration and are not marketed primarily for sexual gratification.”
 Those rules have now been eliminated and the company has restored an earlier version of its guidelines. […] Last week, we noted Kickstarter’s new content guidelines , which had some pretty weird new additions, including a prohibition on “sexual wellness products that are not designed for insertion or penetration and are not marketed primarily for sexual gratification.”
 Those rules have now been eliminated and the company has restored an earlier version of its guidelines.
 In an apology letter issued today from COO Sean Leow, Kickstarter confirmed that the new rules were influenced by the payment processor Stripe: The updates

 Context